goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.17.
 Use an LTS release of Node.js

-**TL;DR:** Ensure you are using an LTS version of Node.js to receive critical bug fixes, security updates and performance improvements
+**אמ;לק:** Ensure you are using an LTS version of Node.js to receive critical bug fixes, security updates and performance improvements

 **Otherwise:** Newly discovered bugs or vulnerabilities could be used to exploit an application running in production, and your application may become unsupported by various modules and harder to maintain